Indians Spring Training

 Parking

-Cost: $5
+Stadium Cost: $5

 Stadium Information

-Sprawling over 103 acres, the $108 million Goodyear Ballpark and Recreational Sports Complex is the most expensive spring training venue ever built.
+Sprawling over 103 acres, the $108 million Goodyear Ballpark and Recreational Sports Complex is the most expensive spring training venue ever built and paid for by a municipality.
 It hosts two teams that hail from Ohio, as the Reds joined the Indians in 2010.
 In 2009, Cleveland had the Goodyear facilities to themselves while Cincinnati was finishing up a 12-year tenure in Sarasota, FL.
 Designed by HOK Sport, the main stadium seats 10,311 fans, many of whom enjoy fantastic views of the nearby Estrella and White Tank Mountains.
 Built on what was for over seven decades privately owned farmland, the ballpark blends in with its southwestern landscape thanks to its earth tone colors.
 Its most noticeable item of decor is the baseball spire that greets fans near the home plate entrance.
 Standing 60' 6" tall, the fiberglass and steel sculpture by artist Donald Lipski was designed and installed at a cost of $450,000 to the City of Goodyear, which owns, operates and retains naming rights to the ballpark.

 Fast Facts